andyvr/stripe-payments/README.md

 stripe-payments
 ===============

-Simple and lightweight implementation of Stripe.com payment service into Opencart shopping cart.
+Stripe Payments is the simple and lightweight implementation of Stripe.com payment service for Opencart.
+Currently it is the only Stripe Opencart payment gateway extension that is free and open source.
+It's licensed under MIT license, therefore feel free to use it in any project or modify the code.

 <h3>Getting Started</h3>